Ioannis Bourousis: Greek senior national team

-Bourousis was on the senior Greek national team that won the gold medal at the 2005 EuroBasket in Serbia, and he also played an instrumental role as Greece won the bronze medal at the 2009 EuroBasket.
-He was also a member of the Greek national teams that finished in fourth place at the 2007 EuroBasket, and in fifth place at the 2008 Summer Olympics.
+Bourousis was on the senior Greek national team that won the gold medal at the 2005 FIBA EuroBasket in Serbia, and he also played an instrumental role as Greece won the bronze medal at the 2009 FIBA EuroBasket.
+He was also a member of the Greek national teams that finished in fourth place at the 2007 FIBA EuroBasket, and in fifth place at the 2008 Summer Olympics.

-During an international friendly game between the national teams of Greece and Serbia, during the 2010 Acropolis Tournament, the Serbian player, Nenad Krstić, hit Bourousis on the head with a chair.
+During an international friendly game between the national teams of Greece and Serbia, during the 2010 Acropolis Tournament, Serbian player Nenad Krstić, decided to hit Bourousis on the head with a chair.
 "I thought he was a fan attacking me", Krstić declared the next day.
 Bourousis first pressed charges against Krstić and decided to sue, but he quickly changed his mind and dropped the charges and the lawsuit.

-Bourousis was also a member of the Greek men's national teams that competed at the: 2010 FIBA World Championship, the 2011 EuroBasket, the 2012 FIBA World Olympic Qualifying Tournament, the 2013 EuroBasket, the 2014 FIBA World Cup, the 2015 EuroBasket, the 2016 Turin FIBA World Olympic Qualifying Tournament, the 2017 EuroBasket, and the 2019 FIBA World Cup qualifiers.
+Bourousis was also a member of the Greek men's national teams that competed at the: 2010 FIBA World Championship, the 2011 FIBA EuroBasket, the 2012 FIBA World Olympic Qualifying Tournament, the 2013 FIBA EuroBasket, the 2014 FIBA World Cup, the 2015 FIBA EuroBasket, the 2016 Turin FIBA World Olympic Qualifying Tournament, the 2017 FIBA EuroBasket, and the 2019 FIBA World Cup qualifiers.